Violence against transgender people

-Violence against transgender people includes emotional, physical, sexual, or verbal violence.
-The term has also been applied to hate speech directed at transgender people and at depictions of transgender people in the media that reinforce negative stereotypes about them.
-Trans and non-binary gender adolescents can experience bashing in the form of bullying and harassment.
-When compared to their cisgender peers, trans and non-binary gender youth are at increased risk for victimization, which has been shown to increase their risk of substance abuse.
+Violence against transgender people includes both physical and sexual violence targeted towards transgender people.
+Some believe the term should also apply to hate speech directed at transgender people and at depictions of transgender people in the media that reinforce negative stereotypes.
+When compared to their cisgender peers, trans and non-binary gender adolescents are also at increased risk for victimisation in the form of bullying and harassment, as well as for substance abuse.

-Discrimination, including physical or sexual violence against trans people due to transphobia or homophobia, is a common occurrence for trans people.
-Hate crimes against trans people are common even recently, and "in some instances, inaction by police or other government officials leads to the untimely deaths of transgender victims."
+Institutional discrimination against trans people due to transphobia or homophobia is a common occurrence for trans people.
+Hate crimes against trans people are common, and "in some instances, inaction by police or other government officials leads to the untimely deaths of transgender victims."
+Protections against violence for transgender people vary by jurisdiction.
+Due to continued violence and murder of transgender people, communities have observed Transgender Day of Remembrance since 1999.

-An infamous incident was the December 1993 rape and murder of Brandon Teena, a young trans man, by two male friends after they found out that he had been assigned female at birth.
-These events gained international attention after being depicted in the film Boys Don't Cry (1999), which earned Hilary Swank an Academy Award for Best Actress.

 Differentiation from gay bashing

-Unlike gay bashing, trans bashing is committed because of the target's actual or perceived gender identity or gender expression, not sexual orientation.
+Unlike gay bashing, anti-trans violence is committed because of the target's actual or perceived gender identity or gender expression, not sexual orientation.

 At least since the Stonewall riots in 1969, people from the greater trans communities have often been politically aligned with the lesbian, gay, and bisexual communities.
 However, researchers and some activists from the greater trans communities argue trans bashing should be categorized separately from violence committed on the basis of sexual orientation ("gay-bashing").
 Anti-trans bias crimes have been conceptually and characteristically distinguished from homophobic crimes in the scholarly research.
 One argument is that conflating violence against trans peoples with violence against gay people erases the identities of people in the greater trans communities and the truth of what happens to them.
 However, campaigns against gay bashing and trans bashing are often seen as having a common cause.

-In one case, perpetrators accused of hate crimes against trans people have tried to use a trans panic defense, an extension of gay panic defense.
-The jury deadlocked, but there is evidence they rejected the trans-panic defense.
+In the murder case of Gwen Araujo, the perpetrators accused of hate crimes against her tried to use a trans panic defense, an extension of the gay panic defense.
+The jury deadlocked, but there is evidence they rejected the trans panic defense.
 One law journal provided an analysis of the trans-panic defense, arguing in part that the emotional premise of a trans panic defense (shock at discovering unexpected genitals) is different from the emotional premise of a gay panic defense (shock at being propositioned by a member of the same sex, perhaps because of one's repressed homosexuality).